ducksouplab/ducksoup/README.md

   - audio (object) merged with DuckSoup default constraints and passed to getUserMedia (see [properties](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints#properties_of_audio_tracks))
   - video (object) merged with DuckSoup default constraints and passed to getUserMedia (see [properties](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints#properties_of_video_tracks))

-Note: the embedding origin (https://website-calling-ducksoup.example.com above) has to be listed as a valid origin when starting DuckSoup (see [Environment variables](#environment-variables)).
+Note: the embedding origin (for instance `https://website-calling-ducksoup.example.com` above) has to be listed as a valid origin when starting DuckSoup (see [Environment variables](#environment-variables)).

 ## Install and build